ceph/ceph/doc/radosgw/notifications.rst

 - awsRegion: zonegroup
 - eventTime: timestamp indicating when the event was triggered
-- eventName: for list of supported events see: `S3 Notification Compatibility`_
+- eventName: for list of supported events see: `S3 Notification Compatibility`_.
+Note that the eventName values do not start with the `s3:` prefix.
 - userIdentity.principalId: user that triggered the change
 - requestParameters.sourceIPAddress: not supported
 - responseElements.x-amz-request-id: request ID of the original change